Atherosclerosis

 Complementary and alternative treatments

 Some dietary supplements and foods have shown signs in studies that they may help manage atherosclerosis risk factors.
-Talk with your doctor about possible benefits of nutritional supplements and particular foods.
-Be sure to discuss any nutritional supplements you’re already taking.
+Talk with your provider about possible benefits and risks of nutritional supplements and particular foods.
+Be sure to discuss any nutritional supplements or medicines you're already taking.
 Some may interfere with other treatments or cause side effects.
-Read more about use of dietary supplements in cholesterol management.

 Procedures or surgeries